 - Add the reset browned butter to the bowl of a stand mixer.
 Using the paddle attachment, beat the butter and both sugars on medium until creamed.
 About 3-4 minutes.
-With the mixer back on medium, add 1 egg (room temperature) at a time and allow to incorporate.
+With the mixer back on medium, add 1 egg (room temperature) at a time and allow for incorporation.
 Add the vanilla extract.
-Add the dry mix on medium low, ⅓ cup at a time and allow to mix in.
-Once all of the dry mix has been added, mix until all the dough has just come together.
+Add the dry mix on medium-low, ⅓ cup at a time, and allow to mix in.
+Once all of the dry mixes have been added, mix until all the dough has just come together.

 - Add the chocolate and toffee chunks.
 With the mixer on low, mix just long enough to bring everything together and stop.